 The most common cockroach species that invade homes are German cockroaches.
 They have been invading human habitations since ancient times.
-Unfortunately, for folks in Southeastern MA, they typically only live indoors near where humans reside, which makes them a significant pest problem.
+Unfortunately for folks in Southeastern MA, typically only live indoors near where humans reside, which makes them a significant pest problem.

 There are around 4,600 species of cockroaches in the world.
 Only a few are regularly found in homes, including the American cockroach, the Australian cockroach, the Oriental or Asian cockroach, the brown-banded cockroach, and worst of all, the German cockroach.

 German cockroach females produce 30-40 eggs together in an egg sac called an ootheca.
 That means a single fertilized female could result in a pretty extensive infestation in only a couple of months -- don’t let it get that far, get rid of roaches now!